 That is the bug in the program.
-The bug is that we use answer when we should be using int(answer).
-Go ahead and change line 6 to use int(answer) == number1 + number2 instead of answer == number1 + number2, and run the program again.
+The bug is that the code has answer when it should have int(answer).
+Change line 6 to int(answer) == number1 + number2, and run the program again.

-To set a break point, right-click on the line that you want a break point on and select "Set Breakpoint" from the menu that appears.
-The line will be highlighted with yellow to indicate a break point is on that line.
+To set a break point, right-click on the line in the file editor and select Set Breakpoint from the menu that appears.
+The file editor will highlight that line with yellow.
 You can set break points on as many lines as you want.
-To remove the break point, click on the line and select "Clear Breakpoint" from the menu that appears.
+To remove the break point, click on the line and select Clear Breakpoint from the menu that appears.

 Figure 7-5: The file editor with two break points set.

 Here is a program that simulates coin flips by calling random.randint(0, 1).
 The function returning the integer 1 will be “heads” and returning the integer 0 will be “tails”.
 The flips variable will track how many coin flips have been done.
 The heads variable will track how many came up heads.